-Residents of our Chicago homes, Common Aberdeen and LINEA by Common, have the city’s best at their fingertips — along with attainable rates, member benefits, and amenities like bike rooms, coworking spaces, onsite laundry, and more.
+Residents of our Chicago homes have the city’s best at their fingertips — along with attainable rates, member benefits, and amenities like bike rooms, coworking spaces, onsite laundry, and more.
 Community is at the heart of life at Common, and day trips with roommates and other members are a great way to find your tribe while exploring new places this fall.
 So pack a bag, queue up Fearless, and hit the road with your roommates.

 Northerly Island Park

-About a 15-minute drive from both Common Aberdeen and LINEA by Common, Northerly Island Park doesn’t quite constitute “getting out of town.”
+About a 15-minute drive from The Loop, Northerly Island Park doesn’t quite constitute “getting out of town.”
 The 93-acre park–with hiking trails, fishing holes, and pretty solid sightseeing–sits on the edge of Lake Michigan, and also houses the Adler Planetarium as well as the Shedd Aquarium.
 If you’re looking to make the most of your day trip, pay a visit to the Field Museum which counts the world’s largest T-Rex as part of its science and technology-heavy collection.

 Frank Lloyd Wright House and Studio